 DRESS WITH A SIMPLE WARDROBE

 My simple wardrobe philosophy is very similar to my simple eating philosophy—I stick to what I like most and I don’t bother with anything else.
 As a former shopaholic (with a 100+ shoe collection) I can tell you this is liberating!

-If you need help creating a simple wardrobe check out this post where I share the method that finally worked for me (after many failed attempts at downsizing my closet!).
+If you need help creating a simple wardrobe, then check out this post where I share the method that finally worked for me (after many failed attempts at downsizing my closet!).